dcousin3/superb/README.md

 The purpose of the function `superb()` is to provide a plot with summary statistics and correct error bars.
-With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single or pair-wise differences), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).
+With simple adjustments, the error bar are adjusted to the design (within or between), to the purpose (single, i.e., in isolation, or difference, i.e., for pair-wise comparisons), to the sampling method (simple randomized samples or cluster randomized samples) and to the population size (infinite or of a specific size).
 The `superb(..., showPlot=FALSE)` argument does not generate the plot but returns the summary statistics and the interval boundaries.
 These can afterwards be sent to other plotting environments.

 The second, subsidiary, functionality is to *Generate Random Datasets*.
 The function `GRD()` is used to easily generate random data from any